Amic Energy: Structure and owners

 Amic Energy Holding GmbH holds 100% of the shares in Amic Energy Management GmbH.
-As of 2015, Amic Energy Holding GmbH was owned by three Austrian citizens — lawyer Johannes Klezl-Norberg, investor Manfred Kunze, and banker Heinz Sernetz.
+As of 2015, Amic Energy Holding GmbH was owned by three Austrian citizens: lawyer Johannes Klezl-Norberg, investor Manfred Kunze, and banker Heinz Sernetz.
 As of April 2022, the owners of the company were Austrian citizens Günter Maier, Johannes Klezl-Norberg, Andreas Sernetz, and Irish citizen Gillen Philip Andrew.
 As of 2015, the company's supervisory board was chaired by Wolfgang Ruttenstorfer, the former head of OMV (2002‒2011) and State Secretary of the Federal Ministry of Finance of Austria (1997‒1999).

 The structure of Amic Energy Management GmbH includes:

+Fuel

 Supply sources

-As of 2016, Amic Ukraine purchased fuel in Belarus, Latvia, Lithuania, Poland and Russia.
-According to the company, from 2017‒2018 Amic Ukraine was among the market leaders in diversification towards European sources of supply, also actively working with the Kremenchuk (Ukraine) and Mozyr (Belarus) oil refineries.
-According to the 2021 results, Amic Ukraine was among the top 5 suppliers of Lithuanian petroleum products to Ukraine (according to the A-95 consulting group).
-As of 2022, the company purchased about 30% of its fuel from the Mažeikiai refinery of the Polish group Orlen.
-Amic Polska sells only Orlen fuel.
+As of 2016, Amic Ukraine purchased fuel from Belarus, Latvia, Lithuania, Poland, and Russia.
+According to the company, from 2017‒2018, Amic Ukraine was among the market leaders in diversifying its sources of supply towards European countries and actively worked with the Kremenchuk (Ukraine) and Mozyr (Belarus) oil refineries.
+Based on the 2021 results, Amic Ukraine was among the top 5 suppliers of Lithuanian petroleum products to Ukraine (according to the A-95 consulting group).
+As of 2022, the company obtained approximately 30% of its fuel from the Mažeikiai refinery of the Polish group Orlen.
+Amic Polska exclusively sells Orlen fuel.

+In March 2023, the general director of Amic Ukraine announced that starting in April 2023, the company planned to source fuel from the Austrian concern OMV.
+In 2024, the main sources of fuel supply for Amic Ukraine were: Orlen Lietuva (Lithuania) — 39.07% of gasoline and 31.27% of diesel fuel; OMV Petrom (Romania) — 60.86% of gasoline and 2.31% of diesel; and Unimot (Poland) — 0.08% of gasoline and 66.42% of diesel fuel.
+In April 2025, Amic Ukraine began importing bioethanol-blended gasoline from Orlen Lietuva and OMV Petrom.

+Fuel quality

+According to inspections by the Institute of Consumer Expertise (Ukraine) in 2024 and 2025, Amic Energy’s A-95 gasoline was rated in the “green zone,” meeting the Euro 5 standard and showing a high octane rating (95.7–96.6, with a minimum requirement of 95), low sulfur content (5–6 mg/kg, with a maximum allowed of 10 mg/kg), and low benzene content (0.2–0.64%, with a maximum allowed of 1%).

+The network’s diesel fuel, based on inspections in 2023 and 2024, also met the Euro 5 standard and demonstrated a high flash point (69–70 °C, with a minimum requirement of 55 °C), low sulfur content (3–6 mg/kg, with a maximum allowed of 10 mg/kg), and suitability for winter conditions.